ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Multiple Tabs: Yes
 ### Plugins: written in Emacs Lisp
 ### UI: Text based
-GNU Emacs is possibly the only editor in Emacs family being developed and used.
+GNU Emacs is possibly the only popular editor in Emacs family being developed and used.
 Others like Gosling Emacs, XEmacs are no longer being developed.
 This editor is praised for being highly extensible.
 ## BlueFish
 ### -----TODO-----
 ## Geany